 During the lease term in Woodstock

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Woodstock, the tenant must allow us to go into the rental property.
-Some justifiable reasons to enter rental home are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Woodstock, the tenant must allow us to go into the rental property.
+Some justifiable reasons to access rental are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Woodstock.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you move a tenant into your rental property in Woodstock
+- Before you lease out your rental property in Woodstock

 - Collections and evictions